kitsook/multi-liquibase/README.md

 #### Modules
 - in this application, "module" means a standalone business logic and has separate data source
-- this application has two sample "modules": `vehicle` and `vessel`, and each has their own entities and repositories
+- this application has two sample "modules": `vehicle` and `vessel`, and each has its own entities and repositories
 - each module has its own JPA configuration
 - a module could be implemented in the same project source tree or pulled in from another source tree during compilation.
 They can even be coming from separate jar files and packaged together into an uber jar for deployment
 - note that a module, in theory, could has one set of data source when the module is deployed as standalone microservice.
 And another data source when packaged as a "module" in a monolith application.
 See the `ConditionalOnProperty` in [PersistenceVehicleConfiguration](src/main/java/net/clarenceho/multi_liquibase/modules/vehicle/PersistenceVehicleConfiguration.java) or [PersistenceVesselConfiguration](src/main/java/net/clarenceho/multi_liquibase/modules/vessel/PersistenceVesselConfiguration.java)